 - Heat 1 tablespoon of oil in a pan on medium heat.
 Once hot add cumin seeds and let them sizzle a bit.

-- Then onion, ginger, garlic and green chili.
+- Add onion, ginger, garlic and green chili.
 Sprinkle a little salt to speed up the cooking process.
+Cook until onions become soft and light pink in color.

 - Then add tomatoes and cook until they are softened.
 Let the mixture cool down slightly.